Quick Start Guide - Using Remote Tools with Splashtop

 Option 1: Organization‑Wide Install

-• Navigate to Settings → Remote Control
+• Navigate to Settings → Remote Tools

 • Automox sends a silent install command to all supported devices in the organization.
 On Windows, nothing is required for the end-user.

-Option 2: Per‑Device Install
+Option 2: Group‑Level Install

 • Open the Device Details page

-• Expand the Remote Control accordion
+• Expand the Remote Tools section

 • Select Install Splashtop Streamer